Chlamydia Infection: Symptoms, Causes and Treatments

 Chlamydia is a sexually transmitted infection (STI) caused by a bacteria called Chlamydia trachomatis (C. trachomatis).
 Once the person is infected, they can spread chlamydia to their partners through intercourse, anal sex, or oral sex.
 Infections can also occur when partners share sex toys that have been contaminated with chlamydia bacteria.
 According to estimates, 40 to 96 per cent of those with chlamydia have no symptoms.
 Chlamydia, on the other hand, can potentially produce health problems in the future.

-Symptoms of Chlamydia Infection
+Chlamydia Infection Symptoms

 Early-stage infections with Chlamydia trachomatis frequently have little or no symptoms.
 Even when signs and symptoms appear, they are frequently minor, making them easy to detect.
 However, certain chlamydia symptoms may differ somewhat between men and women.